The Breakthrough Club Community

 In 2012, Breakthrough Club reunited with Episcopal Social Services (ESS); together, both organizations are available to serve those who are poor and/or disabled by symptoms of mental illness.
 Breakthrough Club continues to grow and remains a valuable resource for those living with mental illness in the Wichita community.

 Breakthrough Club developed out of the need to help persons who have mental illnesses improve the quality of their lives.
 Early leaders of the Breakthrough Club program decided to implement a clubhouse model program in Wichita, KS.
-The "clubhouse" model, started by Fountain House in New York City, caught her attention.
+The "clubhouse" model, started by Fountain House in New York City, caught their attention.

 The idea behind the clubhouse is that the staff and members are equal, sharing equal responsibility for the day to day functioning of the clubhouse.
 This is different than most rehabilitation programs because the clients are working through their mental illness with the support of staff and others who are experiencing the same difficulties.
 Fountain House defines a clubhouse this way: